takuto-okuno-riken/vardnn/README.md

 <img src="data/figure3b.jpg">
 </div>

-Command line tool could perform EC estimation with several causal analysis algorithms from node signals in csv file or mat file, then show output causal relational matrix and save data in csv file.
+Command line tool could perform EC estimation with several causal analysis algorithms from node signals in csv or mat file, then show output causal relational matrix and save data in csv or mat file.

 ## Requirements: software
 * MATLAB R2019a or later